vadagasy/waph-vadagasy/labs/lab1/README.md

 ![Wireshark HTTP Responseformat](image/wireshark2.png)

 ### Task 2.
 Understanding HTTP using telnet and Wireshark
-We started Wireshark to capture the network packets before issuing an HTTP request via TELNET over the console to example.com or index.html.
-To use TELNET, first a connection was established to the example.com web server.
-Applying the portNumber syntax from example.com on telnet.
-After the connection was established, the type of request, path file, http version, and host name were supplied for sending the HTTP request.
-And the response was obtained after hitting Enter twice.
+I learned how to capture network pacteks using wireshark there i initially started the wireshark tool and did telnet to example.com or index.html files along with the port number.
+After establishing the connection i was able to see the request type , path file , version of http and name of the host.After this i clicked the enter button twice to see the response.

-When comparing the HTTP queries sent through the browser with TELNET in Wireshark, it is seen that the telnet request was lacking server information.
-The telnet HTTP request is made manually, in contrast to the browser, which automatically fills in request headers such user-agent, accept, accept-language, authorization, etc.
+when compared it is observed that telent request was lacking server information.

 ![Telnet HTTP Request](image/telnet.png)